This margherita pizza recipe tastes like a woodfired pie from Italy! It stars a flavor-popping pizza sauce and perfectly

-After falling in love with artisan pizza on our honeymoon in Rome Italy, Alex and I have spent years of research on how to recreate perfect Italian pizza at home.
-And there’s no topping we love more than the margherita.
+You can get fancy with pizza toppings, but let’s face it.
+The ultimate pie is the pristine and simple the Pizza Margherita.
 Stretchy mozzarella cheese, tangy tomatoes, and peppery basil are all piled on a chewy charred crust.
-After a research trip to the birthplace of pizza, Naples Italy, and interviewing some renowned experts, we’ve gotten the inside scoop to the world’s best pizza.
+We’ve spent years researching authentic Italian pizza, traveling to the birthplace of pizza, Naples Italy, and interviewing experts.
 And now we’re sharing it with you!
 Here are the secrets to making the best margherita pizza on the planet.

 What is margherita pizza?

 What’s the origin of this popular pizza topping?
-Allegedly invented in the 1800s, pizza margherita showcases the colors of the Italian flag: red from the tomato sauce, white from the mozzarella, and green from the basil.
-What does margherita pizza mean?
+Invented in the 1800s, pizza margherita showcases the colors of the Italian flag: red from the tomato sauce, white from the mozzarella, and green from the basil.
 Widespread belief is that the margherita is named after Queen Margherita of Savoy, an Italian queen in the 1800’s.